 - Invite speakers/panelists

-To do so, click on the link 🔗 button, copy the link and share it directly with the speakers so they can join the studio:
+To do so, click on the invite 🔗 button, copy the link and share it directly with the speakers so they can join the studio:

 Speakers will just need to click on the link to join the studio via their browser.

-We recommend that you share the how to join a live stream as a speaker article to help our speakers feel more comfortable when joining the studio.
+We recommend that you share the how to join a live stream as a speaker article to help your speakers feel more comfortable when joining the studio.

 As your speakers join you in the studio, you will see them appear in the Speakers section.